StephanAkkerman/minecraft-server-guide/README.md

 - Go to the configuration tab of this node and click on `Generate Token`.
 - Copy the whole command and paste it into the console of the Minecraft server.\
 ![alt text](img/image-13.png)
-- To test if wings is installed correctly you can run:
+- To test if Wings is installed correctly you can run:

 ```bash
 sudo wings
 ```

-- If is correct you will see a green heart on the left of your node.\
+- If this is correct you will see a green heart on the left of your node.\
   ![alt text](img/image-14.png)
 - Press `CTRL+C` in the console to exit wings
 - Use to following command so that Wings will run in the background